What’s new in OpenFL 1.5

 A team from VMware* made a very important contribution to OpenFL called the EDEN Compression pipeline, based on their research in federated learning.
 This contribution helps OpenFL to be more scalable by broadening the environments the framework can operate while simultaneously reducing network traffic across nodes.

 Do you use Flax*, a neural network library for JAX designed for flexibility?
-OpenFL now supports it and you can see how it works by trying out a tutorial here.
+OpenFL now supports it.
 OpenFL is designed to be flexible and extensible, and already supports many popular machine learning frameworks, including Tensorflow*, PyTorch*, MXNet*.
-If you want to choose your framework and start playing with federated learning, there are tutorials available here.
 You can reach out for help if you need it on our Slack* channel.

 OpenFL integrates with different machine learning software as well as with hardware.
 This latest release provides highly anticipated support of the Habana* accelerator.
 You can try it on Amazon Web Services* (AWS).
 Check out the documentation, and provide feedback on GitHub*.
 OpenFL, hosted by Intel, aims to be community driven and welcomes contributions back to the project.